chevrierlab/ArraySeq/ReadMe.md

 ## Pre-processing

 After generating fastq files, we recommend using STARSolo (>=2.7.8a) for demulteplexing spatial barcodes and counting UMIs.
 The barcode.txt file can be downloaded from the **Insert folder here** folder.
 Other barcode files from custom-made array designs can be used in its place.
-Below is an example script:
+Below is an example script for MacOS/Linux:

 ```bash
 export PATH=<Path to STAR (>=2.7.8a) static build folder>:$PATH